paomian/clojure-china/src/clojure_china/dbutil/README.md

 - In order to protect the database password, we omitted a file called dbconn.clj
 - It is look like this

-###Ation

-- Befor you run the clojure-china,you must run the script cc_user.sql to init databases;

 ```clojure
 (ns clojure-china.dbconn)